FOOD FOR MEN

 That is all I wanted to say about food, so far.

-The bottom line for men: you should eat the variety of food (preferably unprocessed) but avoid the food that kills your man’s hormone.
+The bottom line for men: you should eat a variety of food (preferably unprocessed) but avoid the food that kills your man’s hormone.

 DISCLAIMER.
 I have written this article based on my personal experience and research, and I have used other authors’ material with my edits.
 Use this information on your own if you consider it useful.